What to Bring

 -

-muddy conditions.
-Waterproof boots are nice, and they work well in
+Waterproof boots are nice, and they work well as winter boots.

 socks.
 A good trick is to wear two pairs.
 Thin socks inside heavy